mtharrison/vscode-lab/README.md

 Run hapijs/lab tests from Visual Studio Code

+- Search for vscode-lab under Extensions in vscode
-- Requires npx to be installed: `npm install -g npx`
+- Requires npx to be pre-installed: `npm install -g npx`
 - Inspired by vscode-go